 The traits of ventricular enlargement and cerebellar herniation were statistically associated with Peke-Face morphology.
 Peke faces also had statistically higher ventricular volumes and lower white matter to grey matter ratios.

-This study showed that selection for “Peke Face” confirmation has a negative effect on skull and brain morphology.
+This study showed that selection for “Peke Face” conformation has a negative effect on skull and brain morphology.
 Reduction of the facial bones is correlated with deformation of the cranial vault and corresponding brain lesions.
 The authors postulate that the signs seen in feline specimens bear a strong resemblance to the humane syndrome known as coronal craniosynostosis.

 While a group of described cats were severely enough affected to require euthanasia, many of the cats with ventricular enlargement showed no significant clinical signs.
 It is postulated by the authors that these cats may experience chronic white matter loss as described in dogs, leading to cognitive impairment.
 Future research into this is required.

-While this study successfully established correlation between skull confirmation and brain anomalies, it did not demonstrate causation, and it remains possible that a confounding trait exists linking the two.
+While this study successfully established correlation between skull conformation and brain anomalies, it did not demonstrate causation, and it remains possible that a confounding trait exists linking the two.
 Further research into the embryology, anatomic, and physiologic factors determining hydrocephaly should be undertaken, especially given the recent identification of candidate genes linked to these traits.

 While cross-sectional in nature, this study demonstrates the wide range of brain abnormalities that occur in extremely brachycephalic cats.
 The clinical ramifications of these changes are extremely wide ranging, but always deleterious to the animal’s quality of life.
 The data presented here adds to the weight of evidence against the continued breeding of “Peke-Faced” Persians and indeed any severely brachycephalic breed.
 The respiratory, ocular, and dental complications associated with this condition are well described, and significant neurologic sequalae can now be added to that list.
 (MRK)